ThemezerNX/Layouts/README.md

 -   When a pull request is merged the `uuid` field is automatically added to the `details.json`.
 You must never add/edit this yourself!
 -   Remove the color field if not in use.
+-   The version field should be updated if the base layout has changed.
+Not when pieces are added or updated.

 ## Pieces

 -   Piece folders can have a prefix with a number: `1_`.
-This allows you to specify the order the layouts are applied in.
+This allows you to specify the order the pieces are applied in.
 -   The 'Piece Title' is shown on the website as the option.
 -   A piece value json always requires a corresponding png.
-This png is an overly.
+This png is an overlay.
 The overlay must be made from the layout with only the piece it is for active.
 File names must **always** match.
 -   For a single value (toggle): the value file name does not matter (although they must still match) as it becomes a toggle with the 'Piece Title'
 -   For a dropdown: the values filenames _do_ matter.
 Every value file name will be an entry in the dropdown.
 -   When a pull request is merged the `uuid` field is automatically added to the `[value].json`.
 You must never add/edit this yourself!